- Apply Now

 Boston Latin Academy Scholarship

-Each year, Regis College awards scholarships to three graduating seniors of Boston Latin Academy who have applied and been accepted to Regis.
-The Regis College BLA scholarships of $5,000 are awarded to students with a strong academic record, an interest in community service, and a need for financial assistance.
+Each year, Regis awards scholarships to three graduating seniors of Boston Latin Academy who have applied and been accepted to Regis.
+These $5,000 scholarships are awarded to students with strong academic records, interest in community service, and demonstrated need for financial assistance.
 The scholarship is renewable annually, contingent upon maintaining a minimum of a 3.0 cumulative grade point average and continued financial need.

-In order to be considered for the scholarship after acceptance, students will need to complete the Free Application for Federal Student Aid (FAFSA) and the Regis College New Student Application for Financial Aid, which will determine financial need.
+In order to be considered for the scholarship after acceptance, students need to complete the Free Application for Federal Student Aid (FAFSA), which will determine financial need.

 Application and nomination form must be submitted by January 15 for scholarship consideration.